-The Hardware Security Target [11] contains, in section 1.2.1 "ST Overview -Introduction", an introduction about the SmartMX hardware TOE that is considered in the evaluation.
+The Hardware Security Target [10] contains, in section 1.2.1 "ST Overview -Introduction", an introduction about the SmartMX hardware TOE that is considered in the evaluation.
 The Hardware Security Target includes IC Dedicated Software stored in the ROM provided with the SmartMX hardware platform.

-The "Secured Crypto Library on the P5CC037V0A" is a cryptographic library, which provides a set of cryptographic functions that can be used by the Smartcard embedded Software.
+The "Crypto Library on SmartMX" is a cryptographic library, which provides a set of cryptographic functions that can be used by the Smartcard embedded Software.
 The cryptographic library consists of several binary packages that are intended to be linked to the Smartcard Embedded Software.
 The Smartcard Embedded Software developer links the binary packages that he needs to his Smartcard Embedded Software and the whole is subsequently implemented in the User ROM.

-The NXP SmartMX smart card processor P5CC037V0A provides the computing platform and cryptographic support by means of co-processors for the Secured Crypto Library on the P5CC037V0A.
+The NXP SmartMX smart card processor provides the computing platform and cryptographic support by means of co-processors for the Crypto Library on SmartMX.

-The Secured Crypto Library on the P5CC037V0A provides the security functionality listed below in addition to the functionality described in the Hardware Security Target [11] for the hardware platform:
+The Crypto Library on SmartMX provides the security functionality listed below in addition to the functionality described in the Hardware Security Target [10] for the hardware platform: